 This simply means that the flat and point are both included in the cut, this just provides you with the option to store it as a whole brisket at home or separate it yourself.

 Buying it whole gives you more control and customization over what you’d like to do with the meat.

 The point is overall smaller in size.
 And its average weight is usually somewhere between 5 to 7 pounds.

 If you’re wondering which cut of brisket is the best, the answer is simple.
-When opposed to the flat cut, the brisket point or tip, commonly called the ‘deckle,’ is more flavorful.
-This is because of the point’s larger fat content, which correlates to more flavor.
-The differences between the point and the flat can be compared to the differences between pork cushion and pork butt in this regard.
+The brisket point or tip, commonly called the ‘deckle,’ is more flavorful.
+This is because of the point’s higher fat content, which correlates to more flavor.

 Since this is a larger cut compared to the point, a flat usually weighs around 6 to 10 pounds.
 (Totally depends on whether it still has its fat layer or not.)